-PDP Queries President Buhari’s London ‘Technical Stopover’ — Nigeria Today
+PDP queries President Buhari’s London ‘Technical Stopover’ — Nigeria Today

-The Peoples Democratic Party (PDP) has charged the Presidency to end their official secrecy and come clear on the reasons for President Muhammadu Buhari’s alleged ‘technical stopover’ in London.
-The PDP noted that President Buhari left the United States 48 hours ago and embarked on an unofficial visit to the United Kingdom for undisclosed reasons […]
+The Peoples Democratic Party (PDP) has asked the Presidency to end their official secrecy and come clear on the reasons for President Buhari’s alleged ‘technical stopover’ in London.

+In a statement released today, the party said Nigerians should note that President Buhari left the United States 48 hours ago and embarked on an unofficial visit to United Kingdom for undisclosed reasons without transmitting a letter to the National Assembly.

+This is impunity and another constitutional breach.
+Continue to read their statement below

+Furthermore, President Buhari’s admission at the Voice of America (VOA) that he was unable to reach any agreement with President Donald Trump on any matter of interest to Nigeria, during his US visit and that he has no future development agenda to validate his 2019 re-election bid, confirm our position that the Buhari administration has nothing to offer Nigerians.

+The PDP therefore urges President Buhari’s handlers to adequately prepare him before international outings as well as ensure full disclosure on all his visits outside the country, since he embodies the image and integrity of our nation, until May 29, 2019.

-The post PDP Queries President Buhari’s London ‘Technical Stopover’ appeared first on Leadership Newspaper.
+The post PDP queries President Buhari’s London ‘Technical Stopover’ appeared first on INFORMATION NIGERIA.

 Learn how to make money online.
 Click here